 We are delighted that a new vicar has been chosen: and here she is in her own words -

-Hello- I’m Kalantha, and I will soon be coming with my family to live in Hallow and to work with all four churches in our new grouping- Lower Broadheath, Hallow, Grimley and Holt.
+Hello- I’m Kalantha, and in January my family and I moved to live in Hallow and to work with all four churches in our new grouping - Lower Broadheath, Hallow, Grimley and Holt.

 I was born and brought up in London, raised by parents who were agnostic or atheist, depending on which way the wind was blowing, but who certainly did not wish their children to go anywhere near organised religion.
 I disappointed them somewhat by finding faith in Jesus Christ and choosing to be baptised when I was 17.